Hoohm/CITE-seq-Count/docs/docs/Running-the-script.md

 TLDR:

-`CITE-seq-count -R1 TAGS_R1.fastq.gz -R2 TAGS_R2.fastq.gz -t TAG_LIST.csv -cbf X1 -cbl X2 -umif Y1 -umil Y2 -cells EXPECTED_CELLS -o OUTFOLDER`
+`CITE-seq-Count -R1 TAGS_R1.fastq.gz -R2 TAGS_R2.fastq.gz -t TAG_LIST.csv -cbf X1 -cbl X2 -umif Y1 -umil Y2 -cells EXPECTED_CELLS -o OUTFOLDER`

 The script is going to count the number of UMIs and reads mapping to an antiobdy from your CITE-Seq experiment.